Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Strategy

-Singapore – Jan-Feb 2024 (P3) – Phanish Puranam, Professor of Strategy, The Roland Berger Chaired Professor of Strategy and Organisation Design, INSEAD
+Singapore, January – February 2025, Phanish Puranam, Professor of Strategy, the Roland Berger Chaired Professor of Strategy and Organisation Design

 Technology & Innovation Strategy